-- 1. Fatality/Catastrophe: Subcontractors are required to report to OSHA all accidents resulting in a single fatality or the hospitalization of five or more employees.
+- 1. Fatality/Catastrophe: Subcontractors are required to report to OSHA within 8 hours any work-related fatality and within 24 hours for any amputation, in-patient hospitalization or loss of an eye.
 OSHA is required to investigate all such reports. - 2.
-Follow Up: Citations issued for imminent danger, serious, willful, or repeated violations require mandatory follow up inspections to determine the employer's compliance with abatement as called for in the citations.
+Follow Up: Citations issued for imminent danger, serious, willful, and or repeated violations require mandatory follow up inspections to determine the employer's compliance with abatement as called for in the citations.
 Follow up inspections for non-serious violations are at the discretion of OSHA. - 3.
 Complaint: The Act provides that employees or their representative may report violations of OSHA Safety and Health Regulations to OSHA and request an inspection by signing a written complaint.
 At the opening conference, the inspector is required to deliver a copy of the complaint to the appropriate employer and to the Construction Manager.
 Since the Act entitles the complaint to anonymity if he so desires, his name may be deleted from the employer's copy of the complaint.
 However, it may be important to know whether outside interests are attempting to use the complaint right to disrupt the project or as harassment.
 Therefore, the Ajax Superintendent should ask the inspector who filed the complaint.
 Was it filed by one of his employees, by an employee of a subcontractor, or by a third party? - 4.
 Federal or State: The Act authorizes individual States to adopt their own OSHA plan and enforcement procedures.
 Generally, there is little difference between State and Federal plans affecting rights and procedures.
 This guide is based on the Federal plan.
 Consult the Safety Department for differences between your State's plan and the Federal plan.